-The Certificate of Recognition program (COR®) is an occupational health and safety accreditation program that verifies a fully implemented safety & health program which meets national standards.
-The objectives of COR® are to provide industry employers with an effective safety and health management system to reduce incidents, accidents and injuries as well as their associated human and financial costs.
-COR® is now frequently used as a pre-qualifying and/or condition of contract by public and private project owners across Canada.
+COR® is an occupational safety and health accreditation program that verifies a fully implemented safety and health management system which meets national standards.
+The objectives of COR® are to provide industry employers with effective tools to develop, implement, assess, and promote continual improvement of their safety and health management system to prevent or mitigate incidents and injuries as well as their associated human and financial costs.

 NOTE: COR® must be granted by the Authority Having Jurisdiction in each of the provinces/territories you work.
 A straightforward process is available to companies that have achieved COR® and would like to request equivalency/reciprocity in another jurisdiction.

 Occupational health and safety interventions, including regulatory approaches, programs, and management systems, are key strategies for reducing worker injury and illness.

 Certificate of Recognition (COR®) audit programs use voluntary audit-based certification as a way of recognizing or encouraging effective OHS practices.
 COR® programs provide premium rebates to employers who meet certain occupational health and safety management benchmarks or who have implemented a return to work program for injured workers.

 We conducted independent impact evaluations of the COR® programs in BC, Alberta and Saskatchewan to assess how participation has affected firms’ injury rates and health and safety experience.
 BC, Alberta and Saskatchewan evaluations found that certification is associated with lower injury rates.
 Detailed results are available in the research briefs below.